 Youghiogheny stained glass is the highest quality art glass suitable for mosaic artwork currently available on the market.
 We are very excited to be able to make this premier product available to our customers.
 Made in the USA.

-The differences in texture and finish between HS SP and RG glass shouldn’t cause concern for most mosaic artists.
-We have used Stipple and High-Strike glass right next to eachother in the same projects along with our other brands of stained glass with spectacular results.
+The differences in texture and finish between HS, SP, and RG glass shouldn’t cause concern for most mosaic artists.
+We have used Stipple and High-Strike glass right next to each other in the same projects with spectacular results.